March 29, 2021

 EXPOSED (1947)

 This film attests to the low-budget efforts of director George Blair for Republic Pictures.
 Royal Cole and Charles Moran wrote the tedious, confusing screenplay with an innocuous score by the future’s more important, Ernest Gold.
 There is little need to share details about the plot that concerns an heir to the family fortune, a deceased wealthy businessman, and—no one anticipated this—a possible cure for alcoholism.
-This routine fifty-nine-minute film involves a number of intertwined characters where an extra ten minutes might have helped clarify them better.
+Drinking in moderation was just too obvious.
+This routine fifty-nine-minute film involves several intertwined characters where an extra ten minutes might have helped clarify them better.
 The deflated ending makes a stab at doing so.
 Still, one may need to rewind.
-The film might give the sense this is just one in a string of films about a father-daughter crime team.
+The film might give the sense this is just one in a string of entries about a father-daughter crime team.
 Except this film was one and done.

 The spirited twenty-three-year-old Adele Mara brightens up the screen and is about the only reason to make the film.
-Mara was perhaps the best composite of another Adele (Jergens) and Audrey Totter.
 The captivating opening is a good start.
 She appears to be in jeopardy right from the start while seated in her favorite restaurant.
 Bob “Chicago” Steele approaches her table, removes his hat, sits down.
 Not in the least bit intimidated, she coolly asks him to take his hat off the table because she is allergic to dandruff.
 The hat hides a gun.
-He escorts her from the restaurant only to be met by the extra-large William Haade, Mara’s bodyguard and aide.
+He escorts her from the restaurant only to be met by the extra-large William Haade, Mara’s bodyguard.
 The duo shut down Steele’s plan and they motor off.
 The self-confident beauty is a sassy private investigator in a man’s world.
 The early scenes establish her character as a savvy woman in total control of all things crime.
-There are a number of quips for Mara to deliver.
+There are numerous quips for Mara to deliver.

 No comments: